My eighth annual Broadway (and small theater) gift guide below includes links and information on shopping for

 Each Broadway show offers a range of merchandise that you can buy at the theater itself and in gift shops in the theater district, and online at each show’s website, as well as on a variety of other sites, for example at the Playbill.com store.

-Playbill covers are plastered over all sorts of items — posters, mugs, magnets, Christmas tree ornaments, and the 2019 On Broadway Wall Calendar
+Playbill covers are plastered over all sorts of items — posters, mugs, magnets, Christmas tree ornaments, calendar.

-There is an $80 pair of Playbill pajamas for men, which I’d love to get as a gift, and Playbill Broadway Cover – 1000 Piece Jigsaw Puzzle, which I’d only consider giving to an enemy.
+There is an $80 pair of Playbill pajamas for men,and a Playbill Broadway Cover – 1000 Piece Jigsaw Puzzle, which I’d only consider giving to an enemy.

 The more artistically inclined might want to hire Stephen Winterhalter, proprietor of The Art of Broadway etsy store to turn their Playbill(s) into a frame collage.

 A good place to purchase theater knick-knacks is Broadway Cares/Equity Fights AIDS, which has an online store using the logos and/or program covers from the best-known Broadway shows for everything from umbrellas and clocks to iPhone covers and shower curtains.
-They offer “Broadway Legend” tree ornaments, this year featuring Harvey Fierstein as Edna Turnblad.
+They offer “Broadway Legend” tree ornaments, this year featuring Angela Lansbury.
 They also sell gift certificates Proceeds from their products help the needy.

 Theater-related calendars strike me as a good gift — they last all year.
-Examples include the 2019 On Broadway Wall Calendar and Hamilton 2019 Wall Calendar: An American Musical and Royal Shakespeare Company – Angus McBean Wall Calendar 2019 (Art Calendar)
+Examples include the 2020 On Broadway Wall Calendar,

 Those who don’t want to feel forced to discard their theater images at the end of next year can opt instead for theater posters, past, present and future.
 Many are available at Triton Gallery (which has an online store and a brick and mortar one in the theater district), but be aware that many are reproductions (and identified as such) yet can still be as pricey as a ticket to a Broadway show.